fkie-cad/hexter/README.md

  * -pid uint32_t A process id.
  * -s uint64_t Start offset in hex or dec.
 Default = 0.
  * -l uint64_t Length of the part to display in hex or dec.
 Default = 0x100.
+ * -b Force breaking, not continuous mode and print just one block.
+ * Printing format:
- * -a ASCII only print.
+   * -pa ASCII only print.
- * -u UNICODE (utf-16) only print.
+   * -pu UNICODE (utf-16) only print.
- * -x HEX only print.
+   * -px HEX only print.
+   * -po Print address (only valid in combination with the other options).
+   * -p Plain, not styled text output.
+ * File manipulation/examination.
+   * -d Delete -l bytes from offset -s.
+(File mode only.)
+Pass -l 0 to delete from -s to file end.
    * -ix Insert hex byte sequence (destructive!).
 Where x is a format option.
 (File mode only.)
    * -ox Overwrite hex byte sequence (destructive!).
 Where x is a format option.
    * -fx Find hex byte sequence.
 Where x is a format option.
    * Format options:
      * h: plain bytes,
      * a: ascii/utf-8 text,
      * u: unicode (windows utf-16) text,
      * b: byte,
      * f: fill byte (will be inserted -l times),
      * w: word,
      * d: double word,
      * q: quad word.
      Expect for the string types, all values have to be passed as hex values, omitting `0x`.
- * -d Delete -l bytes from offset -s.
-(File mode only.)
-Pass -l 0 to delete from -s to file end.
- * -pid only.
+ * -pid only:
    * -lpx List entire process memory layout.
    * -lpm List all process modules.
    * -lpt List all process threads.
    * -lph List all process heaps.
    * -lphb List all process heaps and its blocks.
    * -lrp List all running processes.
 Pass any pid or 0 to get it running.
- * -b Force breaking, not continuous mode and print just one block.
- * -p Plain, not styled text output.
  * -h Print this.

 Either use -file or -pid, not both.